abdeaitali/sssc18/README.md

 This simple application is valid for the Swedish public transport system, i.e. large cities such as Stockholm, Gothenburg and Malmö.

 ## When
-The applicatin can be used to plan your trip and avoid disruptions.
+The application can be used to plan your trip and avoid disruptions.